 Eligibility of Students:

-Each student enrolled in the Indian Education Program is required to complete and submit a Title VII Student Eligibility Certification, 506 Form.
+Each student enrolled in the Indian Education Program is required to complete and submit a Title VI Student Eligibility Certification, 506 Form.
 This form will be maintained at the Indian Education Office of Supplemental Services.
 Information on the certification form will not be released without written approval from the parent or guardian.
 You may obtain a 506 Form from any school site, or from the Supplemental Services Office.
 It is also available in a link at the top right side of this page.

 Eligible students include Native Americans who are: